Q: What is the criteria for GATE testing at CUSD?

 Q: Can my child be identified as a CUSD GATE student based on an intelligence quotient (IQ) test administered by a private psychologist?

-A: No. In light of the recent passage of Assembly Bill 1575 clarifying language on student fees, CUSD will only be offering free OLSAT or NAAT testing for students who qualify based upon the District's screening criteria.
+A: No. In light of the recent passage of Assembly Bill 1575 clarifying language on student fees, CUSD will only be offering free NNAT testing for students who qualify based upon the District's screening criteria.
 No additional GATE testing options will be available, including IQ testing.

-- 3rd -7th grade students have 30 minutes to answer the 48 questions on the NNAT.
+- 3rd -5th grade students have 30 minutes to answer the 48 multiple choice questions on the NNAT.

-OLSAT and NNAT: Test proctors spend approximately 20 minutes in advance organizing and preparing students for the test.
+NNAT: Test administrators spend approximately 20 minutes in advance organizing and preparing students for the test.
 Proctors go through sample questions with the students and answer any questions prior to the start of the test.
-All proctors read the same standardized test instructions, which are provided by the test publisher.
+All administrators read the same standardized test instructions, which are provided by the test publisher.

-Please note: The OLSAT and NNAT are timed tests.
+Please note: The NNAT is a timed test.
 Students should attempt to complete all of the problems and get as many correct as they can.
 If students get stuck on a problem they should skip the problem and go on to the next one.
 If students finish the test before the testing time is over, they may go back to work on any problems skipped or go over the ones they have completed.

-Q: Are there workbooks or study guides for the OLSAT and NNAT?
+Q: Are there workbooks or study guides for the NNAT?

-A: Since the OLSAT and NNAT are abilities tests and not achievement tests, it is not necessary for students to prepare for the tests.
+A: Since NNAT is an abilities tests and not achievement tests, it is not necessary for students to prepare for the tests.
 CUSD does not provide workbooks or study guides to prepare for the tests.

-Q: What can I do to help my child do well on the OLSAT or NNAT?
+Q: What can I do to help my child do well on the NNAT?

 A: Please assist your child’s performance by ensuring that he/she is well rested and relaxed prior to the test administration.
 Emphasize that this is an opportunity to find out more about how he/she learns rather than viewing it as a pass/fail situation.